 Or any other search engine that you prefer, the internet has a wealth of information and most independent stores have at least a social media presence, most have a website.
 Search for terms relevant to your products, to narrow it down I often add in an area or town.
 A few example searches below that might get you started:

 Often your searches will come up with articles such as "15 best independent shops..." etc. This is great as they often have pictures and you can quickly get a feel for the store concepts.

 5. Exhibit at a Trade show

-This is a fairly costly way of reaching potential customers and I would often recommend that you get your first stockists before you exhibit at a show, this way you can be confident that your prices work, that your range sell and you can practice your selling skills and build your confidence before being approached by a larger retailer at a trade show.
+This is a fairly costly way of reaching potential customers and I would often recommend that you get your first few stockists before you exhibit at a show, this way you can be confident that your prices work, that your range sells, and you can practice your selling skills and build your confidence before being approached by a larger retailer at a trade show.